yzerlaut/physion/docs/install/README.md

 ## F) Create Windows Launchers

-Create Windows shortcut to luanch
+Create Windows shortcut to launch the Acquisition and Analysis programs.

 On the desktop, right click -> `New` -> `Shortcut` and modigy its `Properties as follows: